By: Susan Goodkind Wideman, J.D.

 -Your family members don’t get along and you want a neutral third party who will administer your Trust without prejudice or bias

 -You want confidentiality.
 A professional trustee will assure that only the beneficiaries included in your plan know its contents

 -Your estate plan involves the management and transfer of large investments, businesses and/or real property

 -Settlement of your estate will require complex tax return preparation and reporting

 -You have a beneficiary with a special needs trust, and you want to be sure their personal needs will be taken care of and their government benefits won’t be at risk.

-Susan Goodkind Wideman practiced Elder Law & Estate Planning in Michigan’s Upper Peninsula for 20 years.
-She retired from her law firm in 2019, and now works with Credit Union Trust as a Business Development Consultant.
+Susan Goodkind Wideman has practiced Elder Law & Estate Planning in Michigan’s Upper Peninsula for more than 20 years.

 Credit Union Trust is a limited purpose bank established by Michigan credit unions, with a mission to provide reasonable, reliable, and accessible Trust and fiduciary services.